Sebastian-Fitzner/veams.org/resources/templating/data/pages/veams-cli/template-helper/tplHelper__templateHelpers.md

-### Assemble

-Assemble is a component and static site generator that makes it dead simple to build modular sites, documentation and components from reusable templates and data.

-**You want to know more or want to have an in-depth look?
-Here you go: [assemble.io](http://assemble.io)**

-### Assemble Plugins

-In the installation routine you can choose specific modules for Assemble:

- * assemble-contrib-permalinks
- * assemble-contrib-sitemap
- * assemble-related-pages

-### Extended Layouts

-Assemble comes with another pretty nice helper to solve problems with complexity in layouts.
-This helpers are `\{{#block}}`,`\{{#extend}}` and `\{{#content}}` and makes it easy for us to extend specific sections in your layout.

-We suggest you to add this in the prompts.

 ### Handlebars Helpers

 **The most important resource for helpers is provided by Assemble.io.
 There are tons of useful helpers, so be sure you check out http://assemble.io/helpers/ ...**